Open-Data-Science-at-SIO/RNAseq-workshop-2017/jetstream/boot.md

 on them to zoom in a bit.
 The important areas to fill in are circled in red.

-Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "image" may also vary from "Ubuntu 16.04" depending on the workshop.
+You should all have your own XSEDE accounts, so you'll want to log in with that.
+For this workshop, we will use the "Ubuntu 16.04" operating system "image," but this may change in the future if you continue to use jetstream.

 -----